-And I keep dancing, but I really want to be far away right then.
-“Then go jump in the lake.”
+And I keep dancing, and half of me wants to be real far away, and the other half wants to push up against him and maybe get us thrown out.
+“Go jump in the lake, Joe.”
 And though it costs me, it really costs me, I turn my back to him.
 He is dismissed like some fancy manservant!

 Only he doesn’t go.
 I feel his breath on my neck, my ear, and it’s warm.
 And it smells strange.
 Nice-strange.
 Like cloves.
 “I will not stay here long,” he says.

 If I scream for help, somebody will help me.
 I gotta believe it, you know?
+But I don’t wanna scream for help.
 “Then don’t.”

-He never blinks, you know that?
-Those green eyes… he never blinks.
+He never blinks, you know?
+Those green eyes . . . he never blinks.
 “You need freedom.”